fokosun/funwithflags/README.md

     <i class="canada flag></i>
 ```

 Building this component is the easiet part, you can build it your self.
-This repo only helps to build the js file that contains a list of flag object with key value pairs to store the code, country and nationality.
+This repo majorly helps to build the js file that contains a list of flag objects with key value pairs to store the code, country and nationality.

 ```
     [